babicb/babicb.github.io/teaching/peb19/essay2.md

 We talked quite a bit about how Bayesians can handle an increasing hypothesis space -- i.e., what happens when we learn something that we did not consider in our formulation of the problem.
 There are several ways to make this more precise: i.e., what happens when we learn that our partition of the logical space was incorrect; what happens when a probability zero event occurs.
-We have two articles on this, from the economics literature.
-Karni and Ortoleva.
+We have two articles on this, from the economics literature -- Karni and Ortoleva.
 Choose one of them.
 Explain the argument.
 Discuss whether we can use it to account for the problem of new hypotheses.
 Why or why not?

 #### Topic 5: Error Correction